ggicci/ggicci.me/content/posts/decode-http-query-params-into-a-struct-in-golang.md

 It's okay if there are only a few (usually less than 3) parameters to be parsed.
 But what if more?
 Both the number of lots of local variables and the writing of statements of parsing string URL params to target types can kill us.
 Some "evil" guys even spread these statements all over in an API handler. 🤒

-For such cases, what can we do to save clean an tidy code base?
+For such cases, what can we do to save a clean and tidy code base?

-### 1. Reduce the number of local variables.
+### 1. Reduce the number of local variables

 We can define a custom struct to gather all the parameters together as struct fields to **reduce the number of local variables from N to 1**.